 Reporting Site: Pelagic Sargassum in the Caribbean

 During 2011, massive quantities of pelagic sargassum occurred throughout the Caribbean, impacting aquatic resources, fisheries, shorelines, waterways, and tourism.
-There are indications that such an event may occur this year, 2012.
+A similar event is occuring in 2014 and continues in 2015.

 Your participation is essential to this work.
 Please use this form to report your observations.
 Thank you.